What to Do in Costa Rica | Endless Fun Vacation Activities for Everyone

 Scuba Diving

 The ocean is a world of beauty and incredible wildlife.
 Most places on Earth do not have access to coral reefs, plants, and diverse fish species in the same way that Costa Rica’s coasts do.
 This is a great opportunity to experience something wondrous during your vacation.
-Look for a scuba diving location nearby and explore the underwater universe in the crystal blue waters of Costa Rica’s Pacific coast and Caribbean coast.
+Look for a scuba diving spot nearby and explore the underwater universe in the crystal blue waters of Costa Rica’s Pacific coast and Caribbean coast.

 Bird Watching